 Saint-Antoine market is another well-known market in Lyon.
 It takes place in the Lyon Presqu’île area, on Quai Saint-Antoine and Quai des Célestins.
 That is along the Saône banks between Place des Terreaux and Place Bellecour.

-As with the Croix-Rousse market, it occurs every day except Monday, from 6am to 1pm.
-In a way, it is like a local open air supermarket, as more than 130 merchants offer every kind of food products and Lyon gastronomy specialities.
+As with the Croix-Rousse market, it occurs every day except Monday, from 6 am to 1 pm.
+In a way, it is like a local open-air supermarket, as more than 130 merchants offer every kind of food product and Lyon gastronomy specialities.

 Saint-Antoine market is especially famous for its butchers, its delicatessens and its cheese shops, which are among the best in Lyon.
 It is also very enjoyable thanks to the lovely view over the Saône banks, Lyon Old Town and Fourvière Hill.